codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 ### Build Runtime

 Build Runtime settings allow you to:
-Select the runtime environment for the pipeline
+* Select the runtime environment for the pipeline
-Select the OS and resource sizes for build
+* Select the OS and resource sizes for the pipeline
-Set the minimum disk space for the pipeline build
+* Set the minimum disk space for the pipeline build

 - **Runtime Environment**: The runtime environment for the pipeline.
 If your account admin has selected a default runtime environment for the account, it is automatically selected.
 You can override the default runtime environment, and select a different one for the pipeline.
 > You need at least [one runtime environment to run the pipeline](#runtime-environments-for-pipeline).